-On Sunday, Dec.
+On Sunday morning, Dec.
 7, 1941, Vice Adm.
-Chuichi Nagumo’s 1st Air Fleet begins their surprise attack on Pearl Harbor.
-Two waves of aircraft strike the U.S. Pacific Fleet at anchor, as well as bases across Hawaii.
-Five of the eight battleships, three destroyers, and seven other ships are either sunk or severely damaged.
+Chuichi Nagumo’s 1st Air Fleet surprises much of the U.S. Pacific Fleet at anchor in Pearl Harbor.
+Two waves of aircraft strike the trapped ships along with bases across Hawaii.
+Five of eight battleships, three destroyers, and seven other ships are either sunk or severely damaged.
 By day’s end, 2,718 American sailors, 582 soldiers (including Army Air Forces personnel), 178 Marines, and 103 civilians are dead, dying or wounded.

 1909: U.S. Army Lt. (future brig. gen.) Frederick Erastus Humphreys becomes the first Army aviator to solo in a heavier-than-air craft – the Wright Flyer – following three hours of instruction by Wilbur Wright.